Acute lymphoblastic leukemia: Treatment

-The aim of treatment is to induce a lasting remission, defined as the absence of detectable cancer cells in the body (usually less than 5% blast cells in the bone marrow) or the absence of minimal residual disease.
+Treatment aims to induce a lasting remission, defined as the absence of detectable cancer cells in the body (usually less than 5% blast cells in the bone marrow) or the absence of minimal residual disease.

 Over the past several decades, there have been strides to increase the efficacy of treatment regimens, resulting in increased survival rates.
 Possible treatments for acute leukemia include chemotherapy, steroids, radiation therapy, intensive combined treatments (including bone marrow or stem cell transplants), targeted therapy, and/or growth factors.

 Chemotherapy

 Chemotherapy is the initial treatment of choice, and most people with ALL receive a combination of medications.
 There are no surgical options because of the body-wide distribution of the malignant cells.
 In general, cytotoxic chemotherapy for ALL combines multiple antileukemic drugs tailored to each person.
 Chemotherapy for ALL consists of three phases: remission induction, intensification, and maintenance therapy.